Acts 28:1-31 – Paul Arrives in Rome and Lives under House Arrest

 SUMMARY

-After enduring a long journey toward Rome to appeal his case to Caesar, Paul and other travelers spend time shipwrecked on Malta, where he heals the sick.
-He arrives in Italy and does not cease to speak the good news that God has acted through Jesus Christ.
+After enduring a long, arduous voyage toward Rome to appeal his case to Caesar, Paul arrives in Italy and continues to speak the good news concerning God’s saving work through Jesus Christ.

 ANALYSIS